naser4737/HtmlDemo/README.md

 # HtmlDemo
-Sure, here are the HTML element names corresponding to the elements in the code you provided:
+here are the HTML element names corresponding to the elements in the code:

 1. `<!DOCTYPE html>`: Document Type Declaration
 2. `<html>`: HTML Root Element